 Payment For Work Performed:

 Students employed through the Federal Work-Study program must be paid for all hours worked.
-The rate of pay begins at $9.00 per hour.
-Students who return for a subsequent year in the same position, may earn $9.25 per hour.
+The rate of pay begins at the State of Missouri’s published minimum wage.
+Students who return for a subsequent year in the same position, may earn a 25 cent increase per hour.
 Pay dates at MACC occur on the 15th and 30th of each month, unless the date falls on a weekend or holiday, in which case the pay date will be the day immediately preceding the scheduled weekend, holiday or break.
 Supervisors will discuss the dates timesheets are due after you are hired.

 Job descriptions are written by each department and approved by the President of MACC.
 Students can view job descriptions HERE or in the Financial Aid Office.